hessu/aprsc/doc/BUILDING.md

 server is used to implement the status page and HTTP position upload services.

-libevent2 is available in the latest Linux distributions (apt-get install libevent or libevent2, but check if it's a 2.0).
+libevent2 is available in the most recent Linux distributions (apt-get install libevent or libevent2, but check if it's a 2.0).
 Older versions do not come with it, so you need to download it and compile it from source (http://libevent.org/).